PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 ]} />

 ### In-app messages and prompts
-The ability to send in-app messages and display prompts is a central feature of Pendo, which focuses on empowering users to create such pop-ups and tooltips in their product easily.
-Additionally, you can see how adding such prompts impacts adoption and retention, or display interactive prompts to solicit user feedback.

-Just because such features are central to Pendo doesn’t mean they’re unique, however.
-PostHog also offers the ability to display in-app messages and interactive pop-ups through the use of [feature flag payloads](/docs/feature-flags/payloads) and [site apps](/tutorials/build-site-app).
+Pendo is all about creating in-app messages, prompts, tooltips, measuring their impact on adoption and retention, and collecting feedback.
+But these aren't unique features – PostHog also supports in-app messages and interactive pop-ups through the use of [feature flag payloads](/docs/feature-flags/payloads) and [site apps](/tutorials/build-site-app).

-The main difference between PostHog and Pendo here is that, because Pendo is intended for less technical users, it offers an interface which is simpler, but less powerful.
+The main difference between is, because Pendo is designed for less technical users, it offers an interface that is simpler, but less powerful.
 You can easily create tooltips, announcement pop-ups and polls in Pendo, but not other types of prompt such as a Calendly integration.

-In PostHog, there are ready made apps for displaying pop-ups and tooltips, but the true power is in the ability to [build custom solutions](/tutorials/build-site-app).
+PostHog has ready-made apps for displaying pop-ups and tooltips, but the true power is in the ability to [build custom solutions](/tutorials/build-site-app).

 Below are some of the most popular ready-made apps which facilitate in-app messages in PostHog: